 SIDE EFFECTS OF TESTOSTERONE INJECTIONS?

 Injection therapies may be a viable alternative for many men but may not be for all men.
+There is the chance of severe side-effects of using steroids.

 They are intramuscular injections and are received every 2 to 4 weeks.
 The duration of treatment depends on the initial condition and can sometimes be permanent.